An Ounce of Prevention Saves Cash and Keeps Employees Healthy

 article-hero

-Plus, when they stay healthy, it can keep your costs in check, too!
+Plus, when they stay healthy, it can also keep your costs in check!

 Many employees don't utilize these important services because they’re not aware of the benefits or believe they are too busy to make an appointment.

-Here are a few easy things your ministry can do to encourage employees to use preventive care:
+Here are a few easy things your ministry can do to encourage employees to use preventive care offered in their GuideStone® health plan:

-• Provide each employee with a copy of your plan's Preventive Care Schedule.
+• Provide each employee with a copy of your plan's Preventive Care Schedule to find out what is considered preventive care and how often to get screening.

-• Share a copy of this handout to help them develop a plan to use their benefits.
+• Share a copy of this preventive care handout for a simple five-step plan to use their benefits.

 Preventive care saves dollars and improves lives.